-If it is proving difficult to make a choice between subjects please bear in mind that it is often possible to study a subject at A-Level, even if it has not been chosen as a GCSE option (this is dependent on entry requirements at the time.)
+If it is proving difficult to make a choice between subjects please bear in mind that it is often possible to study a subject post-16, even if it has not been chosen as a GCSE option (this is dependent on entry requirements at the time.)

 Please read the information in this booklet carefully.
 Make sure you visit the Year 9 Options page on the school website.
-We will also be hosting an Options Event on Thursday 11th January for parents that wish to come into school and speak to subject leads.
+We will also be hosting an Options Event on Thursday 30th January 2025 for pupils and parents to speak with subject staff, attend guidance interviews, and complete the online selection form.

-We will do our best to ensure that all pupils can study their chosen subjects but we cannot guarantee that this will always be possible.
-A subject area which does not reach sufficient numbers will not run.
-Oversubscribed classes will mean some pupils not getting their preferred choice and being allocated a reserve choice.
-In this situation, pupils will be chosen for their reserve by random selection to ensure a fair system is observed.
+We will do our best to ensure that all pupils can study their chosen subjects, but we cannot guarantee that this will always be possible.
+A subject area which does not reach sufficient numbers may not run.
+Where classes are oversubscribed, pupils may be placed onto their first reserve subject as an alternative.